SAI990323/TALLRec/README.md

 Note that we will automatically detect all the different seed and sample files in the output_dir directory, and then integrate these results into the output_dir.json file.

-Our project is developed based on the Alpaca_lora repo (https://github.com/tloen/alpaca-lora), thanks for their contributions.
+Our project is developed based on the Alpaca_lora [repo](https://github.com/tloen/alpaca-lora), thanks for their contributions.

+For "Environment setting sharing for CUDA 12.0", please see [here])(https://github.com/SAI990323/TALLRec/issues/46).